Sauteed Baby Artichokes

 - 1 medium yellow onion, chopped

-- 2 green onions (scallions), chopped, including the green ends
+- 2 green onions (scallions), thinly sliced, including the green ends

 - 1 pinch of Herbes de Provence